 What is a Dual Study-Intern Abroad Program?

-This may be intuitive, but a dual study-intern program is a program which allows you to study and intern abroad at the same time.
+A dual study-intern program is a program that allows you to study and intern abroad at the same time.

 Though it varies from program to program, you'll likely take several courses at a locally run university, then get set up through the program at an internship with a local company.
-Often, these programs are also set up so that the academic and internship sides of things compliment each other -- whether through language or other topical subjects.
+Often, these programs ensure that the academic and internship activities complement each other -- whether through language or other topical subjects.

 Get a Different Perspective on Your Host Country